margaretmf/margaretmf.github.io/teaching.md

 ### I have started reading children's books, and developing outlines for critically reading them.
 I do not have a teaching degree, but with an interest in teaching, I work on critically thinking about how to teach critical reading of children's books to little ones.
 I hope to share outlines below. ###

-The top three books for children I have read are "Where the Wild Fern Grows", "Hatchet", and "Mandy".
+The top three books for children I have read are "Where the Wild Fern Grows", "Hatchet", "Mandy", and "The Indian in the Cupboard".

 # Critical Reading #